boatbomber/CullThrottle/README.md

 Returns all objects that CullThrottle believes to be visible this frame.

-**IMPORTANT:** CullThrottle does not guarantee that the returned set is exactly the visible set.
+CullThrottle does not guarantee that the returned set is exactly the visible set.
 Under normal conditions it errs on the side of caution, so it may return some objects that are not actually visible.
-In performance constrained scenarios it is forced to make approximations that may impact accuracy in either direction:

-- If the **search** budget runs out, CullThrottle reuses last frame's visibility for the volumes it did not have time to re-check.
-Until a later frame catches up, that can momentarily keep returning an object that just left view, or omit one that just entered view.
-- If the **ingest** budget runs out, CullThrottle dumps the remaining visible objects into the result at a coarse, approximate priority rather than computing a precise one.
+In performance constrained scenarios it is forced to make approximations that may impact accuracy in either direction.
+If the search budget runs out, CullThrottle reuses last frame's visibility for the volumes it did not have time to re-check, which can momentarily keep returning an object that just left view, or omit one that just entered view, until a later frame catches up.
+If the ingest budget runs out, CullThrottle dumps the remaining visible objects into the result at a coarse, approximate priority rather than computing a precise one.
 The returned list contains no duplicates even when these fallbacks are hit.

 ```Luau
 CullThrottle:IterateObjectsToUpdate(): () -> (Instance?, number?, number?, CFrame?)
 ```

 Returns an iterator that will iterate over objects that should be updated this frame based on the current configuration.
-Iterator returns the object, the time since the object was last updated, the distance between the object and the camera, and the object's cframe.
+The iterator returns the object, the time since the object was last updated, the distance between the object and the camera, and the object's cframe.

 Example:

 > ```Luau
 > RunService.Heartbeat:Connect(function()
 >     for object, dt, distance, cframe in CullThrottle:IterateObjectsToUpdate() do
->         -- Update object
+>         -- Update the object here.
 >     end
 > end)
 > ```